-I believe this to be a valid point.
-Even in 1960s, long after the war, there were millions of Russians that lived like they had for centuries, through subsistence farming.
+This is a valid point.
+Even in the 1960s, long after the war, there were millions of Russians that lived like they had for centuries: through subsistence farming.
 Science and a job in science, either as a doctor, engineer or electrician, offered a way out and promised a place for the “new man” in the “new world”.
-As such many Russians of humble origins, including women, sought to study hard and win a place.
-One of these women who came out of the Russian system – with its ups and downs – was Valentina Tereshkova.
+As such, many Russians of humble origins, including women, sought to study hard and win a place.
+One of these women who came out of the Russian system was Valentina Tereshkova.
 The daughter of a tractor driver and a textile plant worker in the Yaroslavl Region of Russia, Tereshkova left school when she was 17 to work as a textile factory assembly worker, as her mother had.
-She insisted on still earning her education though, and opted to study by correspondence.
+However, she still insisted on earning her education and opted to study by correspondence.
 She was also a keen amateur skydiver through the DOSAAF Aviation Club in Yaroslavl and made her first jump in May 1959 at age 22.
 Two years later in April 1961, the Soviet Union launched Vostok 1, aboard which was Yuri Gagarin: the first man in space.

 The first woman in space

-The following year, in 1962, the Soviets launched the program for the new Vostok where they recruited 50 people to serve as cosmonauts, including five women.
-Of these five women, one would be selected to fly and become the first women in space.
-The prime candidate needed not be a pilot, but since on re-entry into the Earth’s atmosphere the pilot of the Vostok spacecraft would be ejected to make a landing by parachute skydiving experience was thought as a must.
-Thanks to her jumps, Tereshkova – a women with little former education – was selected among the five women, all of whom were much more qualified than her: test pilots, engineers, and world-class parachutists.
+The following year, in 1962, the Soviets launched a program for the new Vostok where they recruited 50 people to serve as cosmonauts, including five women.
+Of these five women, one would be selected as the first women in space.
+The prime candidate need not be a pilot, but since upon re-entry into the Earth’s atmosphere the pilot of the Vostok spacecraft would be ejected to make a landing by parachute, skydiving experience was a must.
+Thanks to her jumps, Tereshkova — a woman with little formal education — was selected as one of the five women, all of whom were much more qualified than her: test pilots, engineers, and world-class parachutists.
 After intensive training, however, Tereshkova proved she could make the final cut.
-In the end, Tereshkova was in the final two candidates: herself and Ponomaryova.
+In the end, Tereshkova was one of two final candidates.

 On June 14, 1963, Vostok 5 was launched into space with cosmonaut Valeri Bykovsky aboard.
 With Bykovsky still orbiting the earth, Tereshkova was launched into space on June 16 aboard Vostok 6.
-The two spacecrafts had different orbits but at one point came within three miles of each other, allowing the two cosmonauts to exchange brief communications.
+The two spacecraft had different orbits but at one point came within three miles of each other, allowing the two cosmonauts to exchange brief communications.
 It was a stellar achievement!
-Not only did Tereshkova become the first women in space, but with one single flight she logged more flight time than all previous American astronauts put together at the time – 70.8 hours in space with 48 orbits of the Earth.
-While in space, the first female cosmonaut performed experiments intended on assessing the effects of microgravity and space on the human body, and also took photos that helped identify aerosols in the atmosphere.
+Not only did Tereshkova become the first woman in space, but with one single flight, she also logged more flight time than all previous American astronauts put together at the time – 70.8 hours in space with 48 orbits of the Earth.
+While in space, the first female cosmonaut performed experiments intended to assess the effects of microgravity and space on the human body and took photos that helped identify aerosols in the atmosphere.

-Unfortunately, her landing wasn’t a smooth one.
-By the time she ejected from the capsule, Tereshkova was vanished and dehydrated from poor food and agonizing injuries brought on by having to stay strapped in her seat for three days straight.
-According to her own account, speaking of course recently (any kind of internal behavior that could discredit the Soviet Union would be immediately dismissed), when parachuting down, Tereshkova saw that she was heading for a large lake.
-Her body numb and weak, she doubted she could swim to shore.
-Luckily, a high wind blew her over to the shoreline and she landed safely, if roughly.
+Unfortunately, her landing wasn’t a smooth one: by the time she ejected from the capsule, Tereshkova was famished and dehydrated from poor food and agonizing injuries brought about from being strapped in her seat for three days straight.
+According to her own recent account (at the time, any kind of internal behavior that could discredit the Soviet Union would be immediately dismissed), when parachuting down, Tereshkova saw that she was heading for a large lake.
+With her body numb and weak, she doubted she could swim to shore.
+Luckily, a high wind blew her over to the shoreline and she landed safely, albeit roughly.
 Her nose banged pretty hard on her helmet and she had to wear makeup in public to cover up the subsequent bruises.

-After landing, Tereshkova never flew again, but studied engineering at the Zhukovsky Air Force Academy and eventually obtained her PhD in 1977.
-She also became a prominent politician, served on international councils and spoke at international conferences, played a critical role in socialist women’s issues, and was awarded with the USSR’s highest honour, the Hero of the Soviet Union medal, along with many other awards.
+After landing, Tereshkova never flew again, but did study engineering at the Zhukovsky Air Force Academy and eventually obtained her Ph.D. in 1977.
+She also became a prominent politician, served on international councils, spoke at international conferences, played a critical role in socialist women’s issues, and was awarded the USSR’s highest honor, the Hero of the Soviet Union medal, along with many other awards.

-Unfortunately, while at the surface the Soviet society was cherishing her, it was secretly eating her up.
-After her flight, Tereshkova dealt with Air Force officials who sought to discredit her by claiming she was insubordinate and drunk on the launch pad (they were eventually dismissed), and pressured her into marrying Andrian Nikolayev, the only bachelor cosmonaut at the time, in a lavish ceremony presided over by Khrushchev himself.
-The marriage wasn’t happy at all, and if the two divorced it would have meant the end of both of their careers.
+Unfortunately, while at the surface the Soviet society cherished her, it was secretly eating her alive.
+After her flight, Tereshkova dealt with Air Force officials who sought to discredit her by claiming she was insubordinate and drunk on the launch pad (they were eventually dismissed) and pressured her into marrying Andrian Nikolayev, the only bachelor cosmonaut at the time, in a lavish ceremony presided over by Khrushchev himself.
+The marriage wasn’t happy at all, but if the two divorced it would have meant the end of both of their careers.

-Needless to say, there are a lot of things we can learn from Tereshkova’s story, but also from the USSR system as far as women in science are concerned.
-Take this letter from a girl from Ukraine to Yuri Gagarin:
+Needless to say, there are a lot of things we can learn from Tereshkova’s story, but there’s also a lot we can learn from the USSR’s approach to women in science.
+Take this letter from a girl in Ukraine to Yuri Gagarin:

 I have wanted to ask you for a long time already: ‘is it possible for a simple village girl to fly to the cosmos?’
 But I never decided to do it.
 Now that the first Soviet woman has flown into space, I finally decided to write you a letter….I know [to become a cosmonaut] one needs training and more training, one needs courage and strength of character.
 And although I haven’t yet trained ‘properly’, I am still confident of my strength.
 It seems to me that with the kind of preparation that you gave Valia Tereshkova, I would also be able to fly to the cosmos.